quangcaophan/PPOsu/README.md

 ## What next?
 - Buy a better gpu to train the agent
 - Build Game Setup Interface for easy to setup
-- Build Game Interface to control the agent and watch the game, metric, whatever
+- Build Game Interface to control the agent and watch the game, metric,...
-- Upgrade the agent to play more gamemodes (osu!standard, osu!taiko, osu!catch, osu!mania[4k, 7k])